hrusten/yrvera-20k/README.md

 Main repository for the **Yrvera-20k Engine** and **Yrvera-20k: Allied Uprising**, a standalone game built on RA2:YR game assets.

+This project stands on the shoulders of giants.
+Thanks to OpenRA team, ModEnc team, PPM team, EA for open source RA1, Modders, World Altering Editor, Final Alert,YRpp and much more.

 ---

 ## Project Goals